David Blitzer: Sports ownership

 Blitzer purchased an 18% stake in the English football club Crystal Palace in 2015.
 He later formed Global Football Holdings, which has invested in Estoril Praia (Portugal), Alcorcón (Spain), Beveren (Belgium), FC Augsburg (Germany), ADO Den Haag (Netherlands), and Brøndby (Denmark).
 In 2020, Blitzer and Harris bought a $140 million stake in the Pittsburgh Steelers of the National Football League (NFL).
 In 2023, he was a part of another group led by Harris that purchased the NFL's Washington Commanders for $6.05 billion.
 The same year, Blitzer invested in the return of SlamBall, a basketball league combining elements of other sports, and bought a minority stake in Joe Gibbs Racing by way of HBSE in 2023.
 He was named to the NHL's Executive Committee in October 2023, which is responsible for vetting new ownership applications, collective bargaining, and league expansion.
 Blitzer and professional golfer Tiger Woods are owners of the Jupiter Links Golf Club of the virtual golf league TGL, founded in 2023.

 In 2024, he sold his stake in the Steelers to Art Rooney II and Thomas Tull.
 Blitzer is a member of College Sports Tomorrow, a group formed in 2024 consisting of 20 pro team owners, league executives, and college administrators proposing an overhaul to college football, including abolishing conferences and reorganizing Power Five schools in seven divisions of ten each with a system of promotion and relegation for the rest, in addition to changes to NIL deals and the transfer portal.
 Blitzer and Harris have also invested in youth sports brands, forming Unrivaled Sports as a parent company in March 2024 with capital from The Chernin Group.
 He was among a group of investors in Major League Table Tennis and LOVB Pro, a women's indoor volleyball league, in 2024 and the Snow League, a snowboarding and freestyle skiing league created by Shaun White, in 2025.
 In June 2025, HBSE was awarded a Philadelphia WNBA team to begin play in 2030.
 In June 2025, Blitzer became a co-owner of LOVB Austin with Peter Holt and Amy Griffin.
+In March 2026, Blitzer was announced as a co-owner of the Indian Premier League cricket team Royal Challengers Bengaluru (RCB) and their women's team in the Women's Premier League with Aditya Birla Group, The Times Group and Blackstone Inc., with the new cricket holdings managed under Bolt Ventures.
+The sale of RCB was the highest sale of any cricket team, at ₹16,660 crore (about US$1.78 billion) between the four co-ownership groups.